daniel-muthukrishna/FitELP/docs/example.rst

 Example
 =======

-Example script of fitting multiple gaussian components in the emission line profiles of a star forming region.
+Example script of fitting multiple Gaussian components in the emission-line profiles of a star-forming region.

 .. code-block:: python